architecture-first/boa-showcase/docs/programming/Actor-Features.md

 The Actor is the most important part of the system.
 The Actor performs many duties that the user in the corresponding role does.

-The expectations for the Actor should be higher than it is for a service in the traditional application.
-The Actor should handle bad input the same way an actual user would handle a poor paper copy of information, for example.
+For instance, the Actor should handle bad input the same way an actual human worker would handle a poor paper copy of information, for example.
-In that case, the user still finds a way to process the request.
+In that case, the worker still finds a way to process the request.
 The Actor should attempt to do the same if possible.
 Of course, the exception to this rule is something like a banking transaction that must complete fully or be rolled back.

-The developer should build the Actor with the level of intelligence that is appropriate based on the business and technical vision.
+The desired Actor has the level of intelligence that is appropriate based on the business and technical vision.
 At the low end, an Actor can simply be a renamed microservice with an asynchronous API.
 At the high end, the Actor may contain machine learning logic and other capabilities.